FrogBomb/back-bot/README.md

 ### A bot for the best joke of all time

 ## THIS BOT CAN BE RUN THROUGH DOCKER OR LOCALLY!
-###If Docker is setup and the daemon is running, simply run
+If Docker is setup and the daemon is running, simply change the `docker-compose.yml.example` file to contain you bot API token and rename the file to `docker-compose.yml`.
+Then, just run:

 ```shell_session
   $ docker-compose up
 ```